 Permethrin

 No matter what home remedy you choose for your family, it is important that the proper lice removal techniques are used.
-The best lice removal technique involves a combination of combing live bugs out of the hair, but you must know how to remove lice eggs from hair home remedies.
+The best lice removal technique involves a combination of wet combing and picking nits and live bugs out of the hair.
+You must know both how to use lice comb and how to remove lice eggs from hair home remedies like nitpicking are most effective.
 There are no shortcuts.
-The hair should be lubricated; we recommend olive oil and using a professional-grade nit comb to speed up the process.
-After you’ve done a thorough comb through, manual removal of any remaining eggs is vital to ensuring your case of head lice is gone for good.

 Prevention Tips

-Learning how to prevent lice can save you the headache of having to experiment with various home remedies when dealing with head lice.
+Learning how to prevent infestation can save you the headache of having to experiment with various home remedies for head lice.
 There are a few practical steps that you can implement to prevent lice, that will help you and your family avoid having to deal with a case of head lice.

 - Keep long hair up in a ponytail, braid, or bun with hair accessories;